OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 ### About AnyTrust Orbit

-AnyTrust chains follow a different protocol than Rollup chains, offering unique features and deployment processes.
-For a comprehensive understanding of the general principles of Orbit chains and the differences between Orbit chain types, please refer to the [Orbit SDK introduction](../orbit-sdk-introduction.md) page.
+AnyTrust chains follow a different protocol than Rollup chains, offering different features and deployment processes.
+For an overview of Orbit chain types, please refer to the [Orbit SDK introduction](../orbit-sdk-introduction.md) page.

 ### Deployment steps